CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/MyLearning.md

 ## Learn vs My Learning

 Learn is our legacy mobile app.
-This app does not support our latest technology [Blendedx]( https://www.youtube.com/watch?v=Ab6_IiCz1a8 ).
-This app is maintained, but will not evolve anymore.
+This app does not support our latest technology [Blendedx]( https://www.youtube.com/watch?v=Ab6_IiCz1a8 ) and won't work on **iPhone using iOS 12 and above.**

 We strongly recommend migrating to [My Learning]( https://www.youtube.com/watch?v=RcR7IznmaHE ).
 Get in touch with your CrossKnowledge contact to have more information.